MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 First, pinpoint whether this is an adoption or technical problem.
 Begin by investigating the items below, in order, to determine where the problem is.

-1. Validate quality by performing a [Quality Experience Review](upgrade-monitor-quality.md).
+1. Validate quality by performing a [Quality of Experience Review](upgrade-monitor-quality.md).

 2. Work with the helpdesk team to check that there are no trending technical issues preventing users from accessing or using the service.
 If issue trends